Property Investment · Last updated 2 June 2026

 How Commercial Property Buying Works in Spain

-The purchase process for commercial property in Spain follows similar steps to residential, with some differences.
+The purchase process for commercial property in Spain follows similar steps to residential, with some key differences.

-- Due diligence: Check the land registry (Registro de la Propiedad) for debts, encumbrances and ownership status.
-Your solicitor handles this.
+2. Due diligence: Check the land registry (Registro de la Propiedad) for debts, encumbrances and ownership status.
+A Spanish solicitor handles this.

 Commercial rental terms are largely negotiated between parties, without the strict protections of the LAU residential code.
 Leases can run from one to ten years with bespoke break clauses.
 Always use a Spanish solicitor familiar with commercial leases in Andalusia.